fplmarques/check_lo/README.md

 ## Scope
 ### This guide covers the following tasks:
- - How to use the AreaFinder app to select the appropriate geographical location (continent, region, or country) when describing events to GPHIN products.
+ - How to use the AreaFinder app to select the appropriate geographical location (continent, region, or country) when describing events to GPHIN products. <!-- I would put that sentence at the end -->
  - The step-by-step process of applying the geolocation standards outlined in the Daily Report.
  - Guidance on ensuring that country names, regional classifications, and geolocation attributes adhere to the official GoC and UN M49 standards.